fluidgems/alienor/README.md

-rb2gen
+ALIENOR
 ======

+A general-purpose text generator ; it produces files from structures

+* have a look at test/test_alienor.rb
-A general-purpose text generator, suitable for building Ruby on rails apps ; other langauges / frameworks may be generation targets
+* coming next : examples of "paradigm" gems for building Ruby on rails apps ; other langauges / frameworks may be generation targets

-* "rb2g2_core.rb" is a minimal core for this generator
-* "paradigm_a" is an example of paradigm : at this point, it only describes entities and string features and only generates a scaffold of model
-* "source_1.rb" is an example of source file based on paradigm_a